araobp/iot-wireless/README.md

 # Wireless edge for IoT and AI

+## Motivation

+I saw Bluetooth router products developed by [Cassia Networks](https://www.cassianetworks.com/) at a trade show held in Tokyo in April 2019.
+BLE is not only for 1:1 but also 1:N, that sounds good for IoT networking.

 ## Goal

 - I will develop a gateway node that bridges between smart phones and IoT/EdgeAI.